AAFP Advocacy Focus: End-of-Life Care

-The AAFP endorses end-of-life care that embodies the following principles:
+The AAFP endorses end-of-life care that embodies several core principles:

-- Respect the dignity of both patient and caregivers.
+- Respect the dignity of patients and caregivers.

 - Use the most appropriate measures that are consistent with patient and surrogate choices.

-- Ensure that alleviation of pain and management of other physical symptoms are a high priority.
+- Pain alleviation and the management of other physical symptoms are high priorities.

-- Recognize, assess, and address the associated psychological, social, and spiritual/religious issues, and cultural taboos, realizing that different cultures may require significantly different approaches.
+- Recognize, assess, and address the associated psychological, social, and spiritual/religious issues, as well as any cultural taboos, factoring into the patient's wishes.

-- Ensure appropriate continuity of care by the patient’s family physician and consulting physician, when applicable.
+- Ensure appropriate continuity of care by the patient’s family physician and, when applicable, any consulting physician.